manvendramaan/GO-GIFted/README.md

 # GO-GIFted

-A fast, easy to use GIF app that runs on all modern browsers built using modern web technologies - ReactJS
+A fast, easy to use GIF app that runs on all modern browsers built using modern web technology - ReactJS

 ## Deployed on Firestore - https://go-gifted.web.app/